Is This the Right Breed for You?

 - Weight: 4–6 pounds

-- Colors: Wide variety including black, white, apricot, silver, and more
+- Colors: Many colors (black, white, apricot, red, silver, blue, brown, and more)

 - Lifespan: 10–18 years